GitTerraGame/pr-comment/README.md

 ### Permissions

-The action requires additional `pull-requests: write` permission to be able to add a comment to the pull request.
-This is set in the `permissions` section of the workflow file.
+The action requires `id-token: write` permission to request an ID token for authentication and `pull-requests: write` permission to be able to add a comment to the pull request.

+These permissions are set in the `permissions` section of the workflow file.